MHuang-Phys2200/Project-2/README.md

    ![alt tag](https://github.com/MHuang-Phys2200/Project-2/blob/master/RadiusVsMass-q3.png)

 This  shows the radius and the mass of white dwarf stars with initial densities ranging from 0.08 to 1,000,000.
-The graph shows that as mass increases radius actually decreases.
+The graph shows that as mass increases the star's radius actually decreases.